Ruben Kihuen: Response

 Lucy Flores, who served alongside Kihuen in the Nevada Legislature and had been his Democratic primary opponent in 2016, said that she found the allegations unsurprising given his reputation in the legislature, where "even though he maintained a girlfriend, he was known to be very flirtatious and hands on" and that she had "personally witnessed him being grabby with young, attractive women".

 Later in the day on December 5, Kihuen gave his first interview since the allegations to ABC News, in which he declared his refusal to resign, instead saying that he "finds it interesting" that Pelosi, Lujan, and the DCCC "knew about these allegations last year".
 Kihuen went on to say that the DCCC and party leadership had investigated the allegations, but that "they didn't find anything, and they continued investing millions of dollars in my campaign".
 This was immediately denied by both Pelosi's office, which said that "Leader Pelosi first learned of these allegations from BuzzFeed last week", and the DCCC, who called Kihuen's statement "not true", adding that the DCCC had been "presented with these disturbing facts for the first time last week, and the chair immediately called for his resignation".

+On December 13, a second woman accused Kihuen of sexual misconduct.
+The woman, who asked to remain anonymous, told The Nevada Independent that he touched her thighs or butt in three separate incidents, and had sent her hundreds of sexually suggestive text messages.
+A third woman accused Kihuen of improper touching.

-On December 16, 2017, Kihuen announced that he would not seek re-election in 2018 but later claimed he was reconsidering this decision, however he later backtracked and decided not to run again.
-In January 2019, he ran for a Las Vegas City Council seat, but he was defeated in the primary coming in third.
+On December 16, Kihuen announced that he would not seek re-election in 2018, but later claimed he was reconsidering this decision; however he later backtracked and decided not to run again.